adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	  /*common styles*/
 	}

-On a recent project we went for something in between.
+On a recent project we did something in between.
 Imagine a checkout flow.
-On each page there's an identical "continue" button.
-Beside the continue button is a "back" link.
+On each page there's an identical continue button.
+Beside the continue button is a back link.
 We ended up with the following CSS:

 	.checkoutActions-continueButton {
 	  /*...*/